dannydeezy/twitter-imposters/README.md

 # Find and Report Imposters of a Twitter Account

 ## Usage
 1. Create a [ Twitter developer account and create an App ](https://developer.twitter.com/).
-Do this with the account that you want to be doing the retweeting from.
+This is required in order to access the Twitter API.
 2. Clone the repo and install
 ```
 git clone https://github.com/dannydeezy/twitter-imposters.git